django-haystack/django-haystack/docs/management_commands.rst

 .. note::

     This command *ONLY* updates records in the index.
-It does *NOT* handle deletions, so you may need to write a separate script that handles deleted models, such as a queue consumer or something that runs through all records and tries to load the model for it.
+It does *NOT* handle deletions unless the ``--remove`` flag is provided.
+You might consider a queue consumer if the memory requirements for ``--remove`` don't fit your needs.
 Alternatively, you can use the ``RealTimeSearchIndex``, which will automatically handle deletions.